 If she thought he was responsive now.
 Gods, what he'd give to be having this conversation as a man.
 Unable to help it, he whined a bit while eating his cookie.

-He almost howled, envisioning her being unable to resist one of his 'Sirius' looks.
+He almost howled, envisioning her being unable to resist one of his seductive looks.
 Instead, he returned to the fire and flopped down.
 Cami sat beside him and began petting his back while staring at the flames.

 "When I was little, my father used to make me cocoa.
 We would sit in the lounge and take turns saying what shapes appeared to us in the fire.
 I use to see fanciful things like faeries dancing.
 Dad saw practical items like tyre irons and torches."

-Scooting over to rub his cheek against her thigh, 'Snuffles' was rewarded with a small smile.
-"I wish you'd been my dog.
+Scooting over to rub his cheek against her thigh, "Snuffles" was rewarded with a small smile.
+Cami said, "I wish you'd been my dog.
 Maybe I wouldn't have cried so much after the letter from Hogwarts came and Dad didn't make me cocoa anymore."
 Her lips twisted.
 "I was such a Daddy's girl, wanting to be a detective, reading all those girl sleuth books, begging to hear about his cases.
 To go from being his favourite to being considered a freak hurt so bad," she confessed on a sob, "It still hurts."

 If only Tonks would pave the way, talk about him; tell her mate the reasons why she knew he was innocent and put in a good word.
 Surely they could work something out.
 Look at Remus.
-If a werewolf could have a relationship, why couldn't he?
+If a werewolf could have a relationship, why couldn't Sirius?

 "Why does crying always make me sleepy?
 Come on, Snuffles, let's go to bed."

 He stood still for a moment.
-Should he really sleep with her, when she didn't know there was a man's mind appreciating the woman he saw with canine eyes?
+Should he really sleep with her when she didn't know there was a man's mind appreciating the woman he saw with canine eyes?
 At the doorway to her bedroom, Cami patted her leg.
 "Come on, love, last one on the bed gets no pillow."

 The illumination orb dimmed, bringing his head up.
 Cami's nightshirt was short, and obviously a favourite.
 It was thin and worn.
 How nice for him.
 She crawled across the bed to push him over a bit.
 Her silhouette was lovely.
 He hoped to see her do that again one day when he was a man and neither of them wore clothing.

 She lay down on her side, facing him, fingers smoothing his fur in a reflexive way that seemed to soothe her as much as him.
 Sleepy-eyed, she whispered, "I'm so damned grateful not to be alone tonight.
 Since my ex found a new drinking partner, I might've gone to a bar and woken up tomorrow wondering where I was and what the hell I'd done."
 He rolled over onto his back.
 Cami gave a watery giggle.
 "Stop whinging and start petting, right?"
-His content rumbles appeared to cheer.
+His content rumbles appeared to cheer her.
 When he rolled back onto his side, she pecked him on the snout.
 Sirius restrained himself to licking her cheek.